taocpp/PEGTL/README.md

 * Johannes Overmann for his invaluable [`streplace`](https://code.google.com/p/streplace/) command-line tool.
 * Sam Hocevar for contributing Visual Studio 2015 compatibility.
 * George Makrydakis for the [inspiration](https://github.com/irrequietus/typestring) to `pegtl_string_t`.
-* Kenneth Geisshirt for Android compatibility.
+* Kenneth Geisshirt for Android compatibility and Android CI.
 * Paulo Custodio for Windows-related fixes.
 * Kuzma Shapran for EOL testing and fixes.
 * Michael Becker and Sven Johannsen for help with CMake.